Hitler's SS: Portrait in Evil: Ludwig Rosenberg

 Ludwig Rosenberg is a Jewish tenured professor of German literature at the University of Stuttgart.
-He is a mentor and friend to Helmut Hofmann and, at the beginning of the film, appears to be in his early to mid 60s.
-In 1932, before the Nazis come to power, he is briefly accosted on the streets of Stuttgart by three SA men; Karl and Helmutt Hofmann come to his defense and fight with the SA men who then retreat.
+He is a mentor and friend to Helmut Hoffmann and, at the beginning of the film, appears to be in his early to mid 60s.
+In 1932, before the Nazis come to power, he is briefly accosted on the streets of Stuttgart by three SA men; Karl and Helmut Hoffmann come to his defense and fight with the SA men who then retreat.

 A specialty of Rosenberg's are the works of Johann Wolfgang von Goethe and his depiction of the human condition.
 After the Nazis come to power, Rosenberg wonders how the German philosopher's ideas would relate to the present Nazi regime.
-Specifically, the work "Elective Affinities" is mentioned and, during a meeting with Helmut in 1933, the future SS officer quotes a line from Goethe stating "you must the hammer or the anvil be", stating that the Hoffman's have been the anvil long enough and need to do some hammering.
+Specifically, the work "Elective Affinities" is mentioned and, during a meeting with Helmut in 1933, the future SS officer quotes a line from Goethe stating "you must the hammer or the anvil be", stating that the Hoffmanns have been the anvil long enough and need to do some hammering.
 Rosenberg replies that "if Goethe had spent much time in the blacksmith shop, he would have found that the hammer tends to wear out a lot sooner than the anvil".
 He then asks Helmut to do his hammering "with a little discretion".

 By 1934, Professor Rosenberg has been dismissed from his university position due to his Jewish heritage.
 By 1936, his home has been confiscated and he lives out of a small apartment in a run-down area of the city.
 Rosenberg keeps to himself for the next few years, but is eventually targeted for "re-settlement" and ordered by the SS to report to a local train station which, in reality, will be for transport to a death camp.
 At this point, Rosenberg simply wishes to die rather than live in a Nazi world, and he voluntarily accepts transport to the death camp, even after a sympathetic SS officer (whose brother Rosenberg once taught) offers to help him escape.
 It is implied that Rosenberg perished in an extermination camp sometime in 1944.